Asama (train): Train formations

 Asama services are operated using 12-car E7 series or W7 series trainsets formed as shown below, with car 1 at the Tokyo end.
 Car 11 is a "Green" car, and car 12 is a "Gran Class" car with 2+1 seating.
-Unlike on Tohoku Shinkansen Hayabusa services, however, a dedicated attendant service is not provided in Gran Class cars on Asama services.
+Unlike Kagayaki services, however, a dedicated attendant service is not provided in Gran Class cars on Asama services.
 All cars are no-smoking.